List of Fear the Walking Dead characters: Jeremiah Otto

-Character development

 Jeremiah is first seen walking along the Mexican-American border with his assault rifle, where he sees Ofelia Salazar walking in the desert.
 He begins shooting at her, firing at her until she hides behind a tree.
 Soon after, he approaches her and aims his gun at her, asking Ofelia to hand over her knife, before taking Ofelia away.

 Travis, Madison and Alicia are captured by an armed group and taken to a military compound, where Travis is separated from them and is taken to a basement while Madison and Alicia are taken to an office.
 At the basement, Travis finds himself with Nick, an injured Luciana and other captives.
 The captives are shot to see how long it takes for them to turn.
 Travis, Luciana, and Nick attempt to escape, Travis and Luciana descending into a sewer but Travis is re-captured and made to fight the dead in a pit.
 Meanwhile, Madison and Alicia attack Troy, impaling one of his eyes with a spoon and taking him hostage.
 Madison demands her family released.
 Nick finds a horde of walkers at the end of the sewer and makes his way back.
 The family is reunited but the compound is overrun with walkers, forcing everyone to leave.
 Travis, Luciana and Alicia escape aboard a helicopter while Madison and Nick leave in a truck with Troy.